Wirral Metropolitan College

 Project Team: BCA Landscape, Parkinson Inc, Glenn Howells Architects, Turleys, DBK, Morgan Sindall, Jacobs Engineering, Hoare Lee

 Awards: RIBA National Award 2016

-The Built Environment, Skills and Enterprise Centre at Wirral Metropolitan College, Birkenhead delivers a leading facility for the acquisition of technical skills, providing a local skill-base to deliver elements of the wider Wirral Waters masterplan over the next 30 years.
-Bold colours and forms, robust materials, close attention to details and new blocks of trees transform a derelict dock edge into an iconic and memorable landscape in scale with the post-industrial waterside neighbourhood.
+Bold colours and forms, robust materials, close attention to details and new blocks of trees transform a derelict dock edge into an iconic and memorable landscape in scale with this post-industrial waterside neighbourhood.

 “It is always important for us to help create unique places for people to use and enjoy that go beyond the functionality of access and parking.
 Here students, visitors and staff at the new campus are able to enjoy their break times outdoors, reclining on the urban loungers amongst the maritime grasses.
 Beautiful views over the docks are framed by the iconic red steel picture frames, inspired by the nearby Dock structures.”